Lyons Hill: Artistic life

 John Betjeman's (1906–1984) ode to a Lake was based on his stay in Lyons in 1958.
 Writer Emily Lawless (1845–1913) spent part of her childhood in Lyons house.
 Lydia Shackleton (1828–1914), botanical artist, lived in Lyons between April 1853 when she moved to the family's newly acquired mill at the 13th lock, where she was the housekeeper for her elder brother Joseph, until 1860.

-Lyons today
+Developments

 Restoration

 The fabric of the buildings in the lockyard beside the 13th Lock date to the 1820s and represent an important industrial heritage site.
 In the period after the burning of the mill and especially after the 1950s the buildings were allowed to fall into disrepair.
 Thanks to the interest of the owner of Lyons House Ryanair founder Tony Ryan (1936–2007), Lyons lockyard village was redeveloped and restored between 1999 and 2008.

 The first phase, set around formal gardens and an artificial lake, was reopened in August 2006.
 The mill building was converted into a restaurant from 2006 until 2008.
 A second restaurant, La Serre, continued to serve meals.
 The mill building, called Shackleton House, is used as a venue for parties and corporate events.